Zurich Airport: Early years

-In December 1944, the responsible Federal Councillor, Enrico Celio, explicitly spoke out in favour of Zürich-Kloten, in a letter to his counterparts, as did the governments of the cantons of Eastern and Central Switzerland and Ticino a month later.
+In December 1944, the responsible Federal Councillor, Enrico Celio, explicitly spoke out in favour of Zurich-Kloten, in a letter to his counterparts, as did the governments of the cantons of Eastern and Central Switzerland and Ticino a month later.
 The National Council and Council of States followed this view and on 22 June 1945 approved the "Federal Decree on the Expansion of Civil Airports".
 Basel, Bern and Geneva were to receive smaller continental airports and be supported with a 30 percent share of the costs.
 The Zurich project was granted the status of an intercontinental airport and the highest possible subsidy rate of 35 percent.

-Switzerland's federal parliament decided in 1945 that Zürich was to be the site of a major airport, and sold 655 ha of the Kloten-Bülach Artillery Garrison (Artillerie-Waffenplatz Kloten-Bülach) to the canton of Zürich, giving the canton control of the new airfield.
+Switzerland's federal parliament decided in 1945 that Zurich was to be the site of a major airport, and sold 655 ha of the Kloten-Bülach Artillery Garrison (Artillerie-Waffenplatz Kloten-Bülach) to the canton of Zurich, giving the canton control of the new airfield.
 Construction of the airport began the following year.

-Initial plans for the airport, as laid out in the Federal government's scheme of 1945, were centered on facilities capable of handling international airline traffic.
-Aircraft of up to 80 tons were envisaged.
-The primary runway was to be designed for use in all weathers and at night, with a 400 m-wide hard surface running to 3000 m in length.
+Initial plans for the airport, as laid out in the Federal Government's scheme of 1945, were centred on facilities capable of handling international airline traffic.
+Aircraft of up to 80 tonnes were envisaged.
+The primary runway was to be designed for use in all weather conditions and at night, with a 400 m-wide hard surface running to 3000 m in length.
 Additional 100 m areas were to be provided on the shoulders for lateral protection in case of runway excursions.
 Additional domestic runways, between 1000 and 1400 m in length, were also to be built.

 First stage of construction: civil engineering

-On 25 February 1946, the Cantonal Council approved a building loan of 36.8 million.
-The cantonal referendum of 5 May 1946 resulted in a clear approval with 105,705 votes in favour, 29,372 against.
+On 25 February 1946, the Cantonal Council of Zurich approved a building loan of CHF 36.8 million.
+The cantonal referendum of 5 May 1946 resulted in a clear approval with 105,705 votes in favour and 29,372 against.
 "Project IV" never came to fruition, as it was further developed by adapting it to the ICAO standards which were changing rapidly at the time.
 Instead of four runways, the new "Project V" of 20 May 1946 provided only three.
 Project VI" of 9 October 1946 increased the dimensions of all three runways.
 Finally, the slightly modified "Project VII" of 20 December 1947 was realised.
 Within three years, the design on the drawing board had completely changed from a purely grass airfield with a four-runway system without taxiways to a three-runway system with paved taxiways.
 The staggered design meant that it was possible to react to changes without having to impose a complete halt to construction.